 - Order and purchase refreshments/food for the KBCC and for various programs as requested and approved

-- Other duties as assigned by the Advisor and/or the Intercultural supervisor.
+- Other duties as assigned by the adviser and/or the intercultural supervisor.

 The House Monitor shall receive $900 in compensation for the year. $450 will be applied to the student's account each semester.
 The House Monitor will be able to choose a full board plan, a reduced board plan or no board plan.
 BCC Monitors Must be available to welcome and/or host students in the Kimbo BCC and campus guests as necessary.
 (Special Programs and weekend work is required to enhance diversity programming at the college)